How to Attract Hummingbirds to Your Garden: Tips From Down to Earth Living

 • Good for You, Too: Watching these energetic birds promotes nature appreciation, and can also reduce stress and support mental well-being.

-Down to Earth Living Garden Center, located in Pomona in Rockland County, offers 12.5 acres filled with perennials, flowers, shrubs and trees, with new arrivals every week.
-The 10,000 square foot showroom also houses a large and unique selection of contemporary, classic, traditional, and transitional teak, aluminum and all-weather dining and deep-seated furniture.
-The center is open 9:00 am-5:00 pm daily, and is located near Bergen County at 1040 Route 45.
-For more information, www.dteliving.com or call 845-354-8500.
+Down to Earth Living, now in its 56th year, is a Garden Center serving Rockland, Bergen and Orange counties and the Hudson Valley, offering 12.5 acres filled with perennials, flowers, shrubs, and trees, with new plants arriving weekly.
+The 10,000-square-foot showroom features a selection of contemporary, classic, traditional, and transitional teak, aluminum, and all-weather dining and deep-seated furniture.
+Down to Earth Living is located near Bergen County at 1040 Route 45 in Pomona, New York.
+For more information, call 845-354-8500 or visit www.dteliving.com.